kevL/yata/ReadMe.txt

 "****" (without quotes).
 If you find issues that Yata doesn't deal well with it's suggested that you close the file in Yata and try to fix it in a text-editor (or a different 2da-editor).

-Further, the only way to edit the ID-col is with 2da Ops->Order row ids.
-And if you've chosen to Freeze the 1st or 2nd col, those cells can't be edited (or searched) until Freeze is turned back off.

 Appendix B: copy/paste range